Saint Peters in

 In South Africa, Saint Peter is honored for his role as the patron saint of fishermen, who rely on the sea for their livelihood.
 Many fishing communities along the South African coast have chapels and churches dedicated to Saint Peter.
 The town of Simon's Town, named after Saint Peter, also has a prominent Catholic church named after him.
 The celebration of Saint Peter is observed annually on June 29th.

-Top Tweets for Saint Peter & Saint Paul -Updated
+Top X Posts (formerly Tweets) for Saint Peter & Saint Paul -

 Saint Peter & Saint Paul facts